 We see this reflected in global brand power.
 In Forbes’ list of the world’s 20 most powerful brands only one, Coca-Cola, could be classed as FMCG, and by contrast 12 have access to some sort of retail space.
 This demonstrates the power of experience, as well as FMCG brand’s trouble with it.

 So what can they do?
-What is the solution for those who don’t have the luxury of a lavish store front or drawn-out purchase cycle to pepper with experiences?
+What is the solution for those who don’t have the luxury of a lavish storefront or drawn-out purchase cycle to pepper with experiences?
 They have to create their own canvas.
 Here are three techniques to do just that.

-1. Create behaviour
+1. Create behavior

 Alcohol is a particularly rich sector for this phenomenon.
 The most intriguing example arose a decade ago on American college campuses with Smirnoff ‘Icing’.
 The perceived naffness of Smirnoff Ice was ironically co-opted to create a game whereby any ‘Ice’ left creatively for an unsuspecting victim to find (in a handbag, baked in a cake, whatever) had to be immediately downed by said victim unless they could brandish a further Ice to “block” their “icing”.
-Naturally, this behaviour wasn’t created by the brand, but is still a rich (if mocking) brand experience.
+Naturally, this behavior wasn’t created by the brand but is still rich (if mocking) brand experience.